benhmoore/Argon/README.md

 ####1.
 ALL requests must be signed with an authenticated user, a client cannot update, set, or even receive data from Cenny.js without being authenticated.

 ####2.
+Whenever a user signs in, a new auth token is generated.
+If the user signs in on another computer, or signs out, the token becomes invalid and the user must sign in again.
+This token keeps Cenny.js from having to send the user's password with each request.

+####3.
 ALL requests must come from the same domain. (**Under some circumstances, there may be a need for cross-site scripting.
 For instance, the examples included with this documentation use a version of cenny.php that allows other locations access**).

-####3.
+####4.
 ALL requests must pass through an authentication "barrier", NO actions on the server are executed, or loaded, before the user and group is authenticated.